vmartsynovskyy/471project/README.md

 ./gpac/bin/gcc/gpac -k -logs=dash@info httpin:src=http://localhost:8080/eater.mpd @0 dashin:algo=festive:aggressive=yes @0 ffdec @0 compositor:player=base:FID=compose:mbuf=15000
 ```

 The expected output should be the same as test case #2, except in the logs for both players it should show that the algorithm being used is FESTIVE and not PANDA.
+This
+algorithm should be more stable and converge quicker than PANDA.

 ## Viewing the videos using a custom rate adaptation algorithm in GPAC